XpiritBV/ContainerWorkshop-Docs/Lab12-Monitoring.md

    Invoke-WebRequest -uri http://<yourclusterip>/?limit=0
 }
 ```

-Check that there is a bug by refreshing the home page of the web application.
-If all is correct, the page should display without any highscores.

 Use the Kubernetes dashboard, the telemetry data and the logging information to investigate what is happening.
 Also, trace back from the current Docker images running in production to the commits that were made in this particular release.